 This series of studies asks how young children discover the meanings of new words, and how they set down and later retrieve their lexical representations for these words.
-I am particularly interested in verb learning, both because it poses special challenges for young learners, and because linguistic context is known to play an important role in how they discover verb meaning.
-This work uses behavioral methods as well as eye-tracking methods to discover how children interpret new words as the linguistic context unfolds.
+I am particularly interested in verb learning, both because it poses special challenges for learning, and because linguistic context is known to play an important role in how they discover verb meaning.
+This work uses eye-tracking methods to discover how children interpret new words as the linguistic context unfolds.
 We study children acquiring English as well as languages with very different linguistic properties from English (e.g., Mandarin, Korean) to see how cross-linguistic differences affect the trajectory of acquisition.

 Choi, Y., & Arunachalam, S. (In press).
 Learning manner and path verbs from the Serial Verb Construction in Korean.
 In: Proceedings of the 37th Annual Boston University Conference on Language Development.

 Arunachalam, S., Syrett, K., & Waxman, S. (2012).
 Can adverbs call attention to manner of motion for two-year-olds learning verbs?
 In: A. Biller, E. Chung, & A. Kimball (Eds.), Proceedings of the 36th Annual Boston University Conference on Language Development, 63-73.

 Arunachalam, S., & Waxman, S. (2011).
 Grammatical form and semantic context in verb learning.
 Language Learning and Development, 7, 169-184.

 Leddon, E., Arunachalam, S., Gong, H., Wang, L., & Fu, X. (2011).
 Noun and verb learning in Mandarin-acquiring 24-month-olds.
 In: Online Proceedings Supplement, 35th Annual Boston University Conference on Language Development.